JabRef/jabref/PRIVACY.md

 | [Unpaywall](https://unpaywall.org/)                                                                             | <https://unpaywall.org/legal/privacy> |
 | [zbMATH Open](https://www.zbmath.org)                                                                           | <https://zbmath.org/privacy-policy/> |

-&ast; *Note: The Mr. DLib service is used for the related articles tab in the entry editor and collects also your language, your browser and operating system (by default *disabled*).*
+[1]: *Note: The Mr. DLib service is used for the related articles tab in the entry editor and collects also your language, your browser and operating system (by default *disabled*).*

 ## JabRef Browser Extension

-No personal data (like name, email address, billing address or credit card) is collected by the Browser Extension.
+No personal data (like name, email address, billing address or credit card) is collected by the Browser Extension itself.
-The Browser Extension uses Zotero services, where [Zotero's Privacy Policy](https://www.zotero.org/support/privacy) applies.
+But be aware that the browser Extension uses Zotero services, where [Zotero's Privacy Policy](https://www.zotero.org/support/privacy) applies.

 ### Collecting information

-When you access a website with your web browser, the Browser Extension is designed to save time by allowing you to quickly import bibliographic information into JabRef.
-Therefore, the extension collects and analyzes some information concerning your browser activity.
+When actively used, the extension has access to the current website and its content to process citation information.
 In particular, the following information is used:

 - the url of the current website you are visiting,
 - the content of the current website.